!["View large cover" [IMG]](0262012111-medium.jpg)

 Description:

-experience to solve a given problem.
-Many successful applications of machine
+past experience to solve a given problem.
+Many successful applications of

-learning exist already, including systems that analyze past sales data to
+machine learning exist already, including systems that analyze past sales data

-knowledge from bioinformatics data.
-Introduction to Machine Learning is
+from bioinformatics data.
+Introduction to Machine Learning is a

 usually included in introductory machine learning texts.
 It discusses many